 Tabby Patterns

-Tabby Persian cats have a bright coat with dark spots, marbling in three different varieties:
+Tabby Persian cats have a bright coats with dark spots, marbling in three different varieties:

 Tiger of Mackerel Tabby: The stripes run from the spine and across the body at a 90 degree.